Trauma: Peripheral Vascular Trauma

 - Surgical Repair vs Ligation

-- Lateral Venorrhaphy
+- No Segmental Loss:- Lateral Venorrhaphy

 - End-to-End Anastomosis